grails/grails-guides/README.md

-# Grails Guides
+# Micronaut Guides

-This is the base repository for the Grails guides infrastructure.
+This is the base repository for the Micronaut guides infrastructure.
 The guides themselves are published in the `gh-pages` branch.

 The following describes the purpose of the various directories: